UnivaCorporation/urb-k8s/README.md

 ## Doing a Quick Trial

 In order to do a quick trial there is no need to clone and build a whole project.
-There is an installation script which can be downloaded with `curl -O https://raw.githubusercontent.com/UnivaCorporation/urb-k8s/master/install/inst_urb.sh && chmod a+x inst_urb.sh` and used to install URB on existing Kubernetes cluster from pre-built docker images hosted on [DockerHub](hub.docker.com/u/univa) and Kubernetes yaml files from this repository.
+There is an installation script which can be downloaded with `curl -O https://raw.githubusercontent.com/UnivaCorporation/urb-k8s/master/install/inst_urb.sh && chmod a+x inst_urb.sh` and used to install URB on existing Kubernetes cluster from pre-built docker images hosted on [DockerHub](https://hub.docker.com/u/univa) and Kubernetes yaml files from this repository.
 In addtinion to URB service, several ready to use Mesos frameworks (run `./inst_urb.sh --help` for more information) can be installed as well.
 For example following command will install URB master service, Marathon and Chronos frameworks as well as Spark:

 `./inst_urb.sh -c urb,urb-marathon,urb-chronos,urb-spark`

 Upon execution of the above command, Marathon and Chronos URLs will be displayed as well as Spark driver pod will become available (see more detailes on running Spark examples below).
-Local URB configuration file `urb.conf` with custom framework configuration sections for the installed Mesos frameworks can be modified and reloaded (see [Updating URB configuration](/Updating URB configuration/))
+Local URB configuration file `urb.conf` with custom framework configuration sections for the installed Mesos frameworks can be modified and reloaded as described in _Updating URB configuration_ section.

 Above installation can be deleted with following command: